A Kernel Approach to the Stinespring and Kraus Representations: The Kraus Representation

 \section{The Kraus Representation}

-The dilation obtained in the previous section is still abstract: it lives inside the reproducing kernel Hilbert space generated by the first kernel.
+The dilation obtained in the previous section is still abstract.
+It lives inside the RKHS generated by the first kernel.
 Our next goal is to uncover the concrete tensor product structure hidden inside that space.
 This structure is responsible for the familiar form of a completely positive map as a sum of operator conjugations.

 To reveal it, we introduce a second scalar positive definite kernel, built from the matrix units of the underlying Hilbert space.
 This auxiliary kernel generates a new reproducing kernel Hilbert space which plays the role of the “ancillary’’ tensor factor.